Layla Miller: The Summers Rebellion

 Layla eventually escapes the camp and helps a new mutant called Linqon.
 After revealing to some people an operation called Operation Purity, which involves every citizen being tested for mutant genes, she goes to Atlantic City and meets up with Cyclops and his daughter Ruby.
 Together with Ruby, she initiates the Summers Rebellion.
 Layla is last seen stating that, while she is unsure of the future, she is confident in her ability to "know stuff."

-Layla finds a way back into the past but is now much older than she was before.
-She pretends to be a nun and works with John Maddox, a duplicate who settled down to raise a family.
-When she arrives at John's church, she finds Jamie about to kill himself.
-She stops him and reveals who she really is, much to his shock.
+Layla eventually returns to the past, though she is considerably older than when she had departed.
+Assuming the guise of a nun, she begins working alongside John Maddox, a duplicate of Jamie Madrox who had chosen to live a domestic life with his family.
+Upon arriving at John’s church, Layla encounters Jamie at the moment he is attempting to take his own life.
+She intervenes, prevents the act, and discloses her true identity, leaving Jamie visibly shocked.
 She reveals herself to be a holographic projection and takes Jamie into the alternate future.
 When Layla and Jamie return to the future, Jamie meets Ruby, who berates Layla for traveling back in time when warned not to.
 The group is then attacked by Sentinels.

 After Layla and Jamie argue about how they never came for one another, the two finally give into their emotions and share a kiss.
 Jamie is awkward about starting a relationship with Layla, feeling she is still a child, though Layla tells him she never really was.